Microbial oxidation of sulfur: Fractionation of sulfur isotopes

 Aerobic MSO generates depletions in the 34S of sulfate that have been found to be as small as −1.5‰ and as large as -18‰.
 For most microorganisms and oxidation conditions, only small fractionations accompany either the aerobic or anaerobic oxidation of sulfide, elemental sulfur, thiosulfate and sulfite to elemental sulfur or sulfate.
 The phototrophic oxidation of sulfide to thiosulfate under anoxic conditions also generates negligible fractionations.
+Although the change in sulfur isotopes is usually small during MSO, MSO oxidizes reduced forms of sulfur which are usually depleted in 34S compared to seawater sulfate.
+Therefore, large-scale MSO can also significantly affect the sulfur isotopes of a reservoir.
+It has been proposed that the observed global average S-isotope fractionation is around −50‰, instead of the theoretically predicted value of -70‰, because of MSO.

-In the chemolithotrophs Thiobacillus denitrificans and Sulfurimonas denitrificans, MSO coupled to DNR has the effect of inducing the SQR and Sox pathways, respectively.
+In the chemolithotrophs Thiobacillus denitrificans and Sulfurimonas denitrificans, MSO coupled with DNR has the effect of inducing the SQR and Sox pathways, respectively.
 In both cases, a small fractionation in the 34S of the sulfate, lower than -4.3‰, has been measured.
-Sulfate depletion in 34S from MSO could be used to trace sulfide oxidation processes in the environment, although it does not allow a discrimination between the SQR and Sox pathways.
+Sulfate depletion in 34S from MSO could be used to trace sulfide oxidation processes in the environment, although a distinction between the SQR and Sox pathways is not currently possible.
 The depletion produced by MSO coupled to DNR is similar to up to -5‰ depletion estimated for the 34S in the sulfide produced from rDsr.
 In contrast, disproportionation under anaerobic conditions generates sulfate enriched in 34S up to 9‰ and ~34‰ from sulfide and elemental sulfur, respectively.
-Just like the fractionation of oxygen isotopes, the larger fractionations in sulfate from the disproportionation of elemental sulfur point to a key step or pathway critical for inducing this large kinetic isotope effect.
+The isotope effect of disproportionation is, however, limited by the rates of sulfate reduction and MSO.
+Similar to the fractionation of oxygen isotopes, the larger fractionations in sulfate from the disproportionation of elemental sulfur point to a key step or pathway critical for inducing this large kinetic isotope effect.
 The table below summarizes the reported fractionations of sulfur isotopes from MSO in different organisms and conditions.